 A couple months go by and I get another text from him.
 It reads something along the lines of “I broke up with my girlfriend and I’d really like to see you again.
 I feel bad about all the misunderstandings that happened before, but I like you and want to make it up to you.”

 You broke up with your girlfriend?
 Sir, I thought you already broke up with her.
 You know, since that’s what you told me and all.

 I don’t even bother replying.

-Don’t ignore red flags – EVER.
+The takeaway here is in the title of the blog post.
+But, here it is again: Don’t ignore red flags – EVER.
 If you think something seems weird, ASK about it.
 Secondary lesson here, don’t date anyone who’s still “living with” an “ex.”

 Thanks for reading!
 Have you ever had a similar experience?
 Let me know your thoughts in the comments down below!